Filipinos like to use avocados in desserts. If you like avocados but you don't have an ice cream maker, then this recipe is for you.

 Are you allergic to soy sauce, sensitive to gluten, or watching your carbs?
 In this gluten-free and soy-free recipe, we use cauliflower instead of rice and Chinese Five Spice instead of soy sauce.
 If you're looking for alternatives to your typical fried rice, give this recipe a try.

+What's for dessert?
 This summertime treat highlights fresh, seasonal fruit.
 If you love strawberries, this dessert is for you!

 In the Philippines, rice cakes are like muffins except they're made with rice flour.
 The rice flour gives them a more rubbery or sticky texture rather than a cake-like texture.